rijieli/GrammarGPT.popclipext/README.md

 2. Copy and paste the API Key (it starts with `sk-`) into the _API Key_ field in the extension's settings.

-#### Model

-Available values are `gpt-3.5-turbo` and `gpt-4`.
-Note that some accounts might not be able to access the GPT-4 model — see OpenAI's documentation for details.

 #### After Getting Response

 * Show: Do nothing just show the result.